fuxicon/CRC-16/README.md

 # CRC-16
-Function to generate CRC-16 (16-bit Cyclic Redundancy Check).
+A Matlab function to generate CRC-16 (16-bit Cyclic Redundancy Check).
 Note that CRC-16 has many versions.
 This is the xModem version.

 Reference: https://en.wikipedia.org/wiki/Computation_of_cyclic_redundancy_checks
 Validation: dec2hex( crc16( double('123456789') ) ) compare the result at
 https://www.lammertbies.nl/comm/info/crc-calculation

 Author: J. Chen.
 Feb, 2020

 ps.
 The CRC-CCITT (0xFFFF) version can be obtained by replace crc = 0 at line 11 to